Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The Brunerie number

 where $P$ is the pullback along $\inl{}$ and $\con{inr}$, i.e.\ $P = \Sigma_{(b,c) : B \,\func{$\times$}\,C}(\tyPath{\inl{b}}{\inr{c}})$, and $f \sqcup g$ is defined by

-If $f$ and $g$ are $n$- respectively $m$-connected, then $f \sqcup g$ is $(n+m)$-connected. \end{theorem} \cref{thm:main} is proved by considering the following diagram
+If $f$ and $g$ are $n$- respectively $m$-connected, then $f \sqcup g$ is $(n+m)$-connected. \end{thm} \autoref{thm:main} is proved by considering the following diagram

-Verifying that the outer square is a pushout square is technical and we omit the proof here.
-Above, $P$ is simply the fiber of $\inr{}:\sphere{2} \to \js$.
+Verifying that the outer square is a pushout square is technical and we refer to Brunerie's proof for the details.
+Above, $P$ is simply the fibre of $\inr{}:\sphere{2} \to \js$.
 The leftmost map is $2$-connected since $\sphere{3}$ is $2$-connected and the top map is $0$-connected since $\sphere{3}$ and $\sphere{2}$ are both $1$-connected.
-Consequently, by \cref{thm:bm}, we get that the map $\sphere{3}\to P$ is $2$-connected and thus induces a surjection after application of $\func{$\pi$}_3$.
+Consequently, by \autoref{thm:bm}, we get that the map $\sphere{3}\to P$ is $2$-connected and thus induces a surjection after application of $\func{$\pi$}_3$.
 This gives the diagram: